 So why should 2016 be different?
 The main reason is that there will be two new players in town: ‘NeXT Life’ will have competitors — while Second Life has not.
 And it’s worth taking a look at those competitors first.

 High Fidelity: The hippy virtual world company

 Linden Lab is a very traditional company, in spite of their innovative product.
-They ‘go by the book’ on almost everything, specially in the post-Rosedale years.
-Although they dabble with open source code and adopt some development methodologies typical of open source companies, they’re not really ‘serious’ about open source development.
-If they were, they would be just like every other company with an open source product (say, Automattic, to give a well-known example): everybody would be contributing to it.
+They ‘go by the book’ on almost everything, especially in the post-Rosedale years.
+Although they dabble with open-source code and adopt some development methodologies typical of open-source companies, they’re not really ‘serious’ about open-source development.
+If they were, they would be just like every other company with an open-source product (say, Automattic, to give a well-known example): everybody would be contributing to it.
 Instead, what LL has is a mess of independently forked viewer projects, all using 99% of their code, and many of which have incredibly innovative ways of dealing with things — but which LL hardly ever considers using in their own code as well.
-This is so totally wrong that one might ask what was the point in opening up the source code — if not for crowdsourcing free work, then what?
+This is so totally wrong that one might ask what was the point in opening the source code — if not for crowdsourcing free work, then what?

 A full discussion of the business model is presented much better on HF’s own site, but you can understand that a virtual world will have users (who wish to go everywhere — from visiting your house inside your laptop, to a huge city running on thousands of servers somewhere), and that means dealing with identity (and inventory, but we’ll come to that later).
 Users need to know where to go, and that means a location service — HF calls it ‘name servers’, because they clearly wish to see this as the ‘3D Internet’.
 And, of course, you will wish to buy and sell content, and buy and sell land.
 That means having a currency.